 It's not going anywhere fast.
 The rails are unconnected.

 Bob Keller is mostly correct.
 The vehicle is a the mineproof steel body of a wheeled vehicle adapted for rail use.
 Various railroads in the region had similar contraptions - so-called "armoured Wickhams" - which were used to patrol vulnerable rail lines during the various regional bruhsfire wars and insurgencies.
+The V-shape of the body is designed to protect the occupants by deflecting an explosive blast away from the centre and the it worked extremely well on armoured vehicles.
+Whether this particular trolley saw any action is unclear.

 I dont know Paul.
 That sounds too realistic.
 I agree with Seva's cousin.
 That thing definitely eats faces.